-Let me answer, churn and burn projects lack of good customization.
-Because they only focus on throwing the content and hammering with the backlinks.
+Let me answer, lack of good customization.
+Because low-quality projects focus on throwing the content and hammering with the backlinks.

 More than %50 of web traffic is going through mobile devices.
 Also, this percentage is expected to rise in the next years.

 Google obviously doesn’t like it and expects websites to be transparent.
-A privately registered domain may be a signal for a low-quality website.
+A privately registered domain may be a signal of a low-quality website.